-B.8.
+B.2.
 Fit and proper requirements

-The members of the Axeria iard Board of Directors, the effective managers and key functions must comply at all times with the requirements of fitness and propriety:
+The members of the Axeria iard Board of Directors, the executive directors and key functions must comply at all times with the requirements of fitness and propriety:

 - their qualifications, knowledge and professional experience are appropriate for sound and prudent management (fitness); and - their reputation and integrity are of good quality (propriety).